ClipABit/monorepo/frontend/plugin/README.md

 This initializes a script in the directory that resolve looks at to run scripts from its native console.

-Further as you make updates to the script code, the ```watch_clipabit.py``` process will automatically update the copy of the code in the resolve scripts directory.
+Further as you *save* updates to the script code, the ```watch_clipabit.py``` process will automatically update the copy of the code in the resolve scripts directory.
 This allows for you to update and commit everything from within the repo.

 To run the "plugin" in resolve you need to first open a project.
 Then click:
 ```Workspace > Scripts > ClipABit```